dortania/OpenCore-Legacy-Patcher/README.md

 ## Support

 To get aid with the patcher, we recommend joining the [OpenCore Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN).
 We're actively there and is the quickest way to receive help.
-For bigger issues such as patcher crashing on build and such, we recommend opening an issue right here on GitHub

-  * Please review [How to debug with OpenCore](https://dortania.github.io/OpenCore-Legacy-Patcher/DEBUG.html) before opening issues
+  * Please review our docs on [how to debug with OpenCore](https://dortania.github.io/OpenCore-Legacy-Patcher/DEBUG.html) to gather important information to help others with troubleshooting.

 ## Credits